Malton railway station: Signalling

-Facilities and Services
+Facilities

 The station is staffed, with the ticket office open from start of service until 19:30 each day.

-Ticket machines are also available.
+A ticket machine is available.
 Automated train announcements and passenger information screens provide train running information and there is step-free access to the platform from the station entrance and ticket hall.
 A cafe and taxi office are also located within the main building.

+There are two sidings remaining, opposite the station, which are used by occasional engineering trains and during 2022 Class 68 and Nova 5 sets outstabled from Scarborough.

+Historic railway remains

+The former goods yard site is now occupied by modern housing and a doctors' surgery.
+One former railway building remains on the site called Weighbridge House, although this later became the assistant station master's house.

+Most of the old goods yard opposite the station has the tracks removed and is overgrown or has been redeveloped.
+A short section of the Thirsk and Malton line, adjacent to the Roman site, is walkable and the bridge piers over the River Derwent are still extant.

+Services

-The typical off-peak service is:
+The typical off-peak service, as of the May 2025 timetable, is: